joseliacosta/what-is-my-corporate-email/backend/README.md

 npm run dev OR yarn dev
 ```

-You can also check all server scripts on backend directory
+You can also check all server scripts on frontend directory

-After running the backend, you can run the frontend!
+After running the frontend, you can run the backend!

 ```
 cd ../backend